yowainwright/developer-ci-benefits/docs/03-key-points.md

 ## Talk Outline

+Listed below are key steps that will be discussed during the talk.

 - **Defining CI:** Talk setup with comments from experts a clearly defining CI
 - **Testing:** Description of unit testing and end to end testing with example(s)
 - **CI Tooling:** Exploration into using safety checks and doc templates